-Boost pre-booking, booking the next appointment while the client’s still in your salon.
+Boost pre-booking, booking the next appointment while the client’s still in your hair salon.

 Loyalty.
 That’s the magic word.
 Customers can be fussy in this biz.
-To ace it as a beauty pro and salon manager, you need to dish out experience and build relationships, not just standard beauty services.
+To ace it as a hairstylist pro and hair salon manager, you need to dish out experience and build relationships, not just standard hair services.